pythonwithalex/Spring2015/week2/list_string_review.md

 # words
 words = content.split()

+# for each word, if prior word has a '.' at the end,
+#capitalize this one and assign that value to this word
 for index, word in enumerate(words): if (index - 1) and words[index - 1].endswith('.'):
     words[index] = words[index].capitalize()

 ````

 Why did we turn a string into a list yesterday at the end of the exercise?